zaiisao/Documentation/en/Video/effect_mixing_android.md

 ---
 # Play Audio Effects/Audio Mixing
 ## Feature Description
-In a call or live broadcast, sometimes you need to play custom audio or music files to all the users in the channel, for example adding sound effects in a game, or playing a background music.
-Agora provides two groups of methods that supports playing audio effect files and audio mixing.
+In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
+For example, adding sound effects in a game, or playing background music.
+Agora provides two groups of methods for playing audio effect files and audio mixing.

 Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md) for more information.